Skip to main content

 Disconnect from the cluster:

-# Keep local sandbox configurations
+# Keep sandbox configurations with local mappings

 signadot local disconnect

-# Remove all local sandbox configurations
+# Remove all sandbox configurations with local mappings

 signadot local disconnect --clean-local-sandboxes